ekahn27/MyWork/README.md

-All of my personal code projects/practice through 5/20 Has a mix of C/C++/python and some txt files with instructions.
+All of my personal code projects/practice through 06/2020 and also just stuff I like to mess around with.
-There is a copy of my vimrc as a txt file as well just installed Golang for internship
+Has a mix of C/C++/python/go and some txt files with instructions.